kyleyeh/KTANE-Project-Template/README.md

 **Button (6 points)**
 '''
 heldButton
-    Given a color, return which digit is needed in the countdown timer (1, 4, or 5)
+    Given a color (see possibilities above), return which digit is needed in the countdown timer (1, 4, or 5)

     Arguments: color (what color the lit strip turned)
     Return: 1, 4, or 5